 A prepaid funeral arrangement contract made directly with a funeral home or through a life insurance policy does not attract any regulation from the government.
 A bespoke contract that involves a third party will require government regulation.

-The importance of prepaid funeral arrangements includes:
+The benefits of prepaid funeral arrangements include:

 Paying for your funeral beforehand has its advantages, however it does have some disadvantages.